NilsHagenBeyer/FDM_error_detection/README.md

 Is an experimental setup to train machine learing models to detect printng errors in FDM 3D printed parts.
-The repository consists of a model, wich can be configured to fit different network architectures (ResNet, base_cnn)
+The repository consists of a model, wich can be configured to fit different network architectures (ResNet, base_cnn) This project allows to perform a parameter search for multiple models.

 An implementation of differend experiments is prepared in the *RUN_EXPERIMENTS* scripts